 My journey into the power of meditation began whilst on an academic year-long career break in 2002 when I decided to go to drama school and found myself focusing my Masters dissertation on integrative meditation techniques to unblock stage fright and anxiety in actors.
 Following the success of my meditations and my increased curiosity, I embarked on years of learning and practising various spiritual, psychological and philosophical techniques and also became a professional horticulturist!
 I was becoming a do-er learning be-ing.

-In my spare time I can be found performing improvisation, going off-map on hikes, exploring the sea diving and by kayak, learning all about horticulture, talking to plants and animals and trying to keep to the beat on my drum kit.
+In my spare time I can be found performing improvisation, going off-map on hikes, exploring the sea by kayak, volunteer gardener in Regents Park, talking to plants and animals and learning the piano.

 Me, my teachings and I